flenniken/collections/docs/collection-maker.md

   To set the image order use localhost as admin, long-press a thumbnail on the thumbnails page then drag it to a new place.
 The admin API rearranges the `images` (and zoom points) in `cN.json`.
 Run `g all` so the image page matches.

+  If a center-cropped thumbnail looks wrong, Command-click it (Control-click on Windows) to open a crop dialog.
+The square starts as large as it can.
+  Drag it to move, or drag a corner to shrink or grow it.
+It cannot go below 480 pixels on the preview.
+Then OK.
+The admin API overwrites the `-t.jpg` file from the preview.

 * image page -- edit each photo's description